Onto Innovation (NYSE:ONTO) Issues Q4 2021 Earnings Guidance

-Onto Innovation (NYSE:ONTO) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
+Onto Innovation (NYSE:ONTO) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $1.020-$1.160 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.990.
 The company issued revenue guidance of $210 million-$220 million, compared to the consensus revenue estimate of $204.52 million.

-Onto Innovation (NYSE:ONTO) last announced its quarterly earnings data on Thursday, November 4th.
-The semiconductor company reported $0.98 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.92 by $0.06.
-Onto Innovation had a net margin of 16.08% and a return on equity of 12.66%.
-The firm had revenue of $200.60 million during the quarter, compared to analysts’ expectations of $195.34 million.
-During the same quarter last year, the business earned $0.40 earnings per share.
-The business’s revenue for the quarter was up 58.6% compared to the same quarter last year.
-Research analysts forecast that Onto Innovation will post 3.73 earnings per share for the current fiscal year.
+A number of research firms have recently issued reports on ONTO.
+B. Riley upped their price target on Onto Innovation from $105.00 to $115.00 and gave the company a buy rating in a research report on Friday, November 5th.
+Needham & Company LLC increased their price objective on Onto Innovation from $81.00 to $100.00 and gave the stock a buy rating in a research report on Friday, November 5th.
+Finally, Zacks Investment Research upgraded Onto Innovation from a hold rating to a buy rating and set a $97.00 price objective for the company in a research report on Monday, November 8th.
+Four research analysts have rated the stock with a buy rating, According to MarketBeat, the company has an average rating of Buy and a consensus target price of $98.00.

-In related news, CFO Steven R. Roth sold 5,000 shares of the stock in a transaction on Wednesday, November 3rd.
-The stock was sold at an average price of $83.00, for a total value of $415,000.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director Bruce C. Rhine sold 50,000 shares of the stock in a transaction on Monday, November 1st.
+In other Onto Innovation news, CFO Steven R. Roth sold 5,000 shares of the company’s stock in a transaction on Wednesday, November 3rd.
+The stock was sold at an average price of $83.00, for a total transaction of $415,000.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Bruce C. Rhine sold 50,000 shares of the company’s stock in a transaction on Monday, November 1st.
 The stock was sold at an average price of $80.36, for a total value of $4,018,000.00.
 The disclosure for this sale can be found here.
-Insiders own 1.60% of the company’s stock.
+1.60% of the stock is owned by corporate insiders.

-An institutional investor recently raised its position in Onto Innovation stock.
-Morgan Stanley raised its stake in Onto Innovation Inc. (NYSE:ONTO) by 51.0% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 211,800 shares of the semiconductor company’s stock after purchasing an additional 71,553 shares during the quarter.
-Morgan Stanley owned about 0.43% of Onto Innovation worth $15,470,000 at the end of the most recent quarter.
-Institutional investors own 96.79% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Jane Street Group LLC acquired a new stake in shares of Onto Innovation in the third quarter valued at $850,000.
+UBS Group AG raised its stake in shares of Onto Innovation by 46.1% in the third quarter.
+UBS Group AG now owns 10,353 shares of the semiconductor company’s stock valued at $748,000 after acquiring an additional 3,268 shares in the last quarter.
+LPL Financial LLC increased its holdings in Onto Innovation by 171.5% in the third quarter.
+LPL Financial LLC now owns 10,970 shares of the semiconductor company’s stock valued at $797,000 after buying an additional 6,929 shares during the last quarter.
+Finally, Morgan Stanley increased its holdings in Onto Innovation by 51.0% in the second quarter.
+Morgan Stanley now owns 211,800 shares of the semiconductor company’s stock valued at $15,470,000 after buying an additional 71,553 shares during the last quarter.
+Institutional investors and hedge funds own 96.79% of the company’s stock.

 Onto Innovation, Inc engages in developing process control systems.
 It offers process control, combining global scale with an expanded portfolio of technologies that include: 3D metrology spanning the chip from nanometer-scale transistors to micron-level die-interconnects, macro defect inspection of wafers and packages, metal interconnect composition, factory analytics, and lithography for advanced semiconductor packaging.